ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ====

 ## Preliminary tasks
-It would be good to read Background and Prerequisites sections beforehand.
+It would be good to read the background and prerequisites sections beforehand.

-Particularly, article presented by Aleph One offers good introduction to stacks and their legacy (and current) vulnerabilities.
+Particularly, the article presented by Aleph One offers a good introduction to stacks and their legacy (and current) vulnerabilities.
 This can be found from [here.](http://phrack.org/issues/49/14.html#article)

 Background
 ---

 Input validation and sanitization is one of the major challenges in software development.
-Improperly implemented validation and sanitization could lead to unexpected or unwanted situations, which have negative effect for functionality and thus security of software.
+Improperly implemented validation and sanitization could lead to unexpected or unwanted situations, which have a negative effect on functionality and thus security of software.

 Buffer overflows and buffer over-reads should be a familiar topic from the lectures.
-These are some of the results from invalid input validation, and could lead in the worst case to possibility of arbitrary code execution in the system of vulnerable program.
+These are some of the results from invalid input validation, and could lead in the worst case to the possibility of arbitrary code execution in the system of a vulnerable program.

-Misusing these flaws with specified payloads has been used as a classic way to get unauthorized shell access to compromised system.
-This method can be called as 'shellcoding', as **traditionally** shellcoding refers to anything, when piece of code is used as 'payload'  to get local or remote [shell](https://en.wikipedia.org/wiki/Shell_(computing)) access.
-The meaning of this term has evolved: today goal could be any imaginable task.
+Misusing these flaws with specified payloads has been used as a classic way to get unauthorized shell access to the compromised system.
+This method can be called as 'shellcoding', as **traditionally** shellcoding refers to anything, when a piece of code is used as a 'payload'  to get local or remote [shell](https://en.wikipedia.org/wiki/Shell_(computing)) access.
+The meaning of this term has evolved: today's goal could be any imaginable task.

-Executing payloads in vulnerable program could lead to privilege escalation.
-Vulnerable program which is running with system privileges, could execute arbitrary code with same privileges.
-Therefore if payload is able to spawn shell, it's done with system privileges.
+Executing payloads in vulnerable programs could lead to privilege escalation.
+Vulnerable program which is running with system privileges could execute arbitrary code with the same privileges.
+Therefore, if a payload is able to spawn a shell, it's done with system privileges (read more about SUID [here](https://vickieli.medium.com/becoming-root-through-an-suid-executable-47473173a6ec)).
 Acquiring shell access this way usually leads to full control of the system.
-This has led shell spawning to be one of the most common goals of attackers.
-History of shellcoding traces back to explanation in the article of Aleph One, introduced in [here.](http://phrack.org/issues/49/14.html#article)
+This has led to shell spawning to be one of the most common goals of attackers.
+History of shellcoding traces back to an explanation in the article of Aleph One, introduced in [here.](http://phrack.org/issues/49/14.html#article)

 The intention of this exercise is to achieve hands-on experience by exploring software with improperly validated input.
-Further, by taking advantage of shellcoding, we should be aware of dangers what unintended behavior of software could inflict to overall system.
+Further, by taking advantage of shellcoding, we should be aware of the dangers that unintended behavior of software could inflict on the overall system.

- *The goal or intention of this exercise is **not** to courage to abuse or instruct these skills for something inappropriate.
-Can systems be truly secure, if they can't handle open discuss and testing?*
+ *The goal or intention of this exercise is **not** encourage abuse or instruct these skills for something inappropriate.
+Can systems be truly secure, if they can't handle open discussion and testing?*

 ---
 Grading